edx/django-openid-auth/README.txt

 The element with the None key specifies a list of verification schemes that will be accepted as trusted from OpenID Providers that we haven't explicitly configured.
 These are, almost by definition, untrusted, so it is strongly recommended that this list remain empty.
+Verified accounts will be granted the django_openid_auth.account_verified permission, which can be checked using user.has_perm() and the perms RequestContext attribute in the normal way.

+N.B.
+Users of the South migration framework will need to provide a data migration to create the permission when upgrading django-openid-auth, due to a known issue in South.
+See http://south.aeracode.org/ticket/211 for details.